 Moseley Laboratory Research Interests

-Develop computational methods, models, and tools for analyzing and interpreting many types of biological and biophysical data that enable new understanding of biological systems and related disease processes.
+Develop computational methods/models/tools for analyzing, integrating, and interpreting many types of biological and biophysical data that enable new understanding of biological systems and related disease processes.

 Our approach involves:

-Most of the applications of these new methods, tools, and models are in the areas of metabolomics, systems biochemistry, and structural bioinformatics.
+Most of the applications of these new methods, tools, and models are in the areas of omics, systems biochemistry, and structural bioinformatics.

 - Leveraging relevant information from large public scientific repositories and knowledgebases.